Learning Centre Partitions from Summaries: Introduction

 Although violating the homogeneity assumption does not, in itself, invalidate the aggregated estimators, it may lead to misleading statistical conclusions, particularly when the centres correspond to meaningful subpopulations (e.g., administrative units, hospitals, or geographic regions).
 Consider the case of two centres with parameters \(\theta_1\) and \(\theta_2\), and suppose that the population target is defined as the simple average \(\theta_0 = \tfrac{1}{2}(\theta_1 + \theta_2)\).
 If the centres are homogeneous, i.e., \(\theta_1 = \theta_2\), then \(\theta_0 = \theta_1 = \theta_2\), and aggregation is both valid and interpretable.
 However, in the heterogeneous case where \(\theta_2 = -\theta_1 \neq 0\), the aggregate \(\theta_0 = 0\) is valid, yet it masks the presence of two subpopulations with opposing effects.
 In a regression context, such cancellation may result in a non-significant coefficient at the population level, even though each centre exhibits a significant effect in opposite directions.
 This example illustrates the critical need to assess homogeneity before aggregation: identifying such structural differences is essential for sound statistical inference and informed decision-making.
 The homogeneity test we propose thus serves as a safeguard to justify aggregation under cluster-level concordance, while the associated clustering procedure offers a practical tool for uncovering and interpreting heterogeneous structure when centre-specific effects differ.

-\paragraph{Paper structure.} The remainder of the paper is organized as follows.
-Section~2 develops our core methodological contributions: (i) a multivariate Cochran-type homogeneity test; (ii) a new \emph{centre-integration} test; and (iii) the \emph{Clusters-of-Centres} algorithm (\textsc{CoC}-algorithm).
-Section~3 illustrates the framework with examples of parametric models and U-statistics.
-Section~4 presents an application to real data, and Section~5 is devoted to numerical experiments.
-Concluding remarks are given in Section~6, and Section~7 collects the proofs of the main results.
+\paragraph*{Paper structure.} The remainder of the paper is organized as follows.
+Section~2 develops our core methodological contributions: (i) a multivariate Cochran-type homogeneity test; (ii) a new \emph{centre-integration} test; and (iii) the \emph{Clusters-of-Centres} algorithm (\textsc{CoC}-algorithm) (iv) the control of type-I and type-II errors.
+Section~3 is devoted to numerical experiments Section~4 presents an application to real data.
+Concluding remarks are given in Section~5, and the proofs of the main results and several applications to some well-known models are collected in the supplementary materials.